leiger/vue_mall2/README.md

 #### Router
 - `/`: index page
 - `/profile/username`: user profile
-- `/collections/:collectionName`: collection and all products in it
+- `/categories/:collectionName`: category and all products in it
 - `products/:productId`: return specific product
 - `/about`
 - `/checkout`